mz3r0/software-engineering/Programming paradigms & types of languages.md

 #### More on the topic from Allen Holub's column

+> Note that a big part of this section has not been paraphrased at all.
+Credits go to Allen Holub.

 ##### On the nature of design

 It's not an accident that every chapter in the Gang of Four's _Design Patterns_ book includes a "Consequences" section that describes when and why using a pattern is inappropriate.